 Admire the traditional Tudor-style buildings of Chester

 Continue the adventures into old-world England on today's visit to Chester.
 This beautiful, small-walled city is laced with Tudor-style, half-timber buildings two stories high.
-Enjoy the relaxing ambiance and a laid-back lunch followed by visiting the 13th-century, double-level shops in town.
+Enjoy the relaxing ambience and a laid-back lunch followed by visiting the 13th-century, double-level shops in town.
 Then, visit a magnificent cathedral known for its Chester Rows—covered walkways on the first floor in each of the city's four main streets, unique not only in Britain but worldwide.

 At the end of the day, catch the train to Liverpool.